-Whatever a boys’ interests, there is something on offer to him at Newcastle School for Boys and our extensive co-curricular programme gives each boy the opportunity to find their passion in an activity they may otherwise not have experienced.
+With over 50 clubs available, whatever a boys’ interests, there is something on offer to him at Newcastle School for Boys and our extensive co-curricular programme gives each boy the opportunity to find their passion in an activity they may otherwise not have experienced.
 Running before and after school as well as during lunchtime, every boy is encouraged to take part in the School’s co-curricular programme.
 You can view an example of our Senior School co-curricular programme below:

 Sport is a strong feature at Newcastle School for Boys, with a programme that is both inclusive and high-achieving.
 Each boy is given the opportunity to represent their School, allowing them to experience and enjoy the camaraderie, pride and healthy competitive spirit it generates.

 Many of our school teams perform to a very high standard at both a regional and national level, often outperforming counterparts from larger schools.
 We continue to build strong relationships with some of the region’s top clubs: Newcastle Falcons, Newcastle United and South Northumberland Cricket Club, to enable boys to access the best facilities, coaching and inspiration.

 There is a sport or activity for everybody and it’s our role to help each boy find theirs, be it rugby or table tennis, football or judo, cricket or fencing, the opportunity is here for them at Newcastle School for Boys.

 The School also hosts the highly popular and nationally recognised Duke of Edinburgh award scheme.
 Widely regarded by both UK and international universities and employers, boys who take part in the scheme not only benefit from the skills and team-building developed from the programme, but also find it a strong supporting feature of their future university and job applications.